BlackWasp

 NB: If the collection or array contains reference types rather than value types the iterator acts as a reference to each object in turn.
 This allows each object in the array or collection to be modified during the looping process.

 The type section is important.
-This determines the data type that is to be used for the iterator during the loop's execution.
-If the type of the iterator is not compatible with the type of any item in the collection then an exception will occur.
+It determines the data type of the iterator during the loop's execution.
+If the type is incompatible with any item in the collection an exception will occur.
 For this reason, the type used in the example matches that of the elements of the array, int.

 Breaking Out of a Loop